Harshith292002/Harshith292002/README.md

 # Hey!
 I am Harshith
-### I am a Web developer and a tech enthusiast.

-### An Electronics Engineer with a special interest in Web development and Programming
+### An Electronics Engineer with a special interest in Embedded development and Iot

-#### Skills: NODE.JS / REACT / JS / HTML / CSS / MONGODB
+#### Skills: Verilog / Embedded C / NODE.JS / REACT / JS / HTML / CSS / MongoDB

 ####  🔭 I’m currently working on A service portal for SRM University.
 ####  🌱 I’m currently exploring various technologies in Web Development.